kpratikin/T-Test-in-Pyspark/README.md

-# T-Test-in-Pyspark
+# T-Test-in-Pyspark (SPARK APPLICATION)

+One of the biggest advantage of using big data technologies is that it gives output way more faster than the typical sequential execution.
+The amount of data we are generating per day is tremendous i.e. 2.5 quintillion bytes data per day (Refer: https://www.domo.com/learn/data-never-sleeps-5?aid=ogsm072517_1&sf100871281=1).
+In order to analyze such hughe data, one has to use big data technologies.

+The Objective of this project is simple i.e. to make use of big data technologies and conduct t-test on large amount of data.
+The program will compute and show us the results in matter of few seconds rather than days, if done without the use of big data technologies like SPARK).

-Conduct t-test between two sets of biosets (i.e. A &amp; B) with the help of spark transformations, dataframes and user defined functions.
+Create an Spark application which will conduct t-test between two sets of biosets with the help of spark transformations, dataframes and user defined functions.

-<b><br> Refer Code: https://github.com/kpratikin/T-Test-in-Pyspark/blob/master/ttest.py</b>
+<b><br> Refer Application Code here: https://github.com/kpratikin/T-Test-in-Pyspark/blob/master/ttest.py</b>

+<b>The details of inputs, outputs and how to run the application are described below: </b>
 <br>
 <b>Input : </b>
 Each group (A and B) will have a set of biosets.
 A bioset represents a patient data and each record has the following format: